Gpphelps/field-of-dreams/README.md

 ## Features

 This application uses user selected attributes to generate unique flowers.
 Below is an Attribute Reference that details each attribute and its definition.
+This same reference of attributes can be found on the *About* page of the application, which can be reached by clicking the **?** in the navigation bar.

 ### *Max Curve*
 Max curve dictates the maximum amount of curve (which is the amount a flower will bend to one side) a flower will have and every flower generated from those attributes will have a curve that is a random amount between 0 and the maximum.